High School vs. College

 What's the point?

 Okay.
-So you're here to master general chemistry.
+So you're here to genuinely learn some general chemistry.
 Why?
 What's the point?
 For the majority of students taking a general chemistry course, the answer to this question is obvious: the point is to learn some chemistry.
 Well-meaning people have told you—by requiring you to take general chemistry—that you will need a basic understanding of matter in order to be successful in your future endeavors.
 It's basic knowledge... it's interesting—many times fascinating—and the pursuit of wisdom, even in the form of basic knowledge, is always a virtue.

 But every year, I can see the unspoken anguish in some of your eyes: "Auuugh... chemistry.
 Why do you torment me?!?"
 There is an undeniable truth hidden in your distress, and it must be admitted: There are more important things in life than chemistry.

 Having said that, let me be clear: I'm not saying that I think chemistry is unimportant or irrelevant.
 Chemists have made, and will continue to make, discoveries that improve our standard of living and help people; sometimes in obvious ways, other times in more subtle ways.
 (I will routinely embarrass myself with fits of unbridled chemical enthusiasm.)
 I'm simply recognizing the fact that one can enter heaven without knowing any chemistry.
-So acknowledging this, along with the practical truth that your current vocational path requires a certain degree of chemical knowledge, is there a more universal meaning to general chemistry?
+So acknowledging this, along with the practical truth that your current vocational path requires a certain degree of chemical knowledge, is there a more fundamental meaning to general chemistry?

 Let's begin with a little background: Aristotle said there were three "whys" or, as Peter Kreeft ('krehft') puts it, "...three purposes, ends or reasons for anyone ever to study and learn anything, in school or out of it."
 These three reasons correspond to Aristotle's three "sciences": the productive (e.g. farming, plumbing, engineering, etc.), practical (athletics, health sciences, politics, etc.), and theoretical (theology, philosophy, mathematics, physics, chemistry, etc.).
 The theoretical sciences seek the truth for the sake of knowing the truth, and any practical applications that result are considered a bonus.
 Kreeft explains: (1)